Thursday, November 14, 2013

 Winter's Coming

-I like winter, no, I love winter.
+I like Winter, no, I love Winter.
 It's my second favorite season.
-Autumn being my first.
-It's over now though--autumn.
-It really is, even though according to our calendar winter does not officially start for another few weeks--it's snowing.
+Autumn is my first.
+It's over now, though--autumn.
+It really is, even though, according to our calendar, winter does not officially start for a few more weeks — it's snowing.
 Oh yes, it is.
-So in my own little world, that means winter is coming.
+So in my own little world, that means Winter is coming.

 However, right now, as I sit with my legs curled beneath me, laptop balanced precariously on my thighs, there is a quietness to the outdoors, a softness that isn't there when the snow melts.
-The only sounds I can hear right now are the noises that my house makes--just the humming of my refrigerator really.
+The only sounds I can hear right now are the noises that my house makes--just the humming of my refrigerator, really.
 Everything else is so quiet.
-I am able to think this way, me and my laptop, fire going, dog sleeping, and I know that all is well within my small world.
+I can think this way: my laptop, the fire going, the dog sleeping, and I know that all is well within my small world.

-Think about it for just a moment, if it were spring or summer I would want to be walking outside, doing something other than writing.
+Think about it for just a moment, if it were spring or summer, I would want to be walking outside, doing something other than writing.
 I would not be in this contemplative state of mind.
 I would be looking at flowers and wildlife.
 And while there is nothing wrong with that--I do know that I wouldn't be writing.
 And writing has become a very important part of my life.
 It's a time where I can be real, I can be me, I can talk without fear of being judged.
-I guess I think that if you don't like what I write, you won't read it.
+If you don't like what I write, you won't read it.
 Believe me, that thought frees me up to write about any little thing that pops into my brain.

-What I have noticed about myself over the past few years is that in the winter months I am inclined to write more, ponder more, and reflect more on life--more specifically my life.
+What I have noticed about myself over the past few years is that in the winter months, I am inclined to write more, ponder more, and reflect more on life — more specifically, my life.
 As the year comes to an end, I become more in tune with my circumstances.
-In fact what I notice is that I take the time.
+In fact, what I notice is that I take the time.
 That's it.
 I'm not distracted by warm sunny weather and all that it holds.
 I tend to settle in for a few short months and once again become a very deep thinker.
-And then, as each thought surfaces, I share them, kind of like small pieces of candy.
+And then, as each thought surfaces, I share it, kind of like small pieces of candy.

 No comments: